KirtiShanbhag/KirtiShanbhag/README.md

 ### Hi there 👋

+## 🚀 About Me
 Hi I am Kirti Shanbhag.
 I am a graduating student from SJSU. #GoSpartans

 <!--
 **KirtiShanbhag/KirtiShanbhag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.